What Is Deindividuation (And How Can Online Therapy Help?)

 Have you heard of "mob mentality?"
 Most people might know the phrase but don't know that there's a generally regarded psychological term for it: deindividuation.
 The term is used by many to refer to how people in a group can lose their sense of identity, possibly causing them to behave in ways they normally wouldn't as a result.

 Often, it can result in “innocent” crowd-oriented behavior—but not always.
-The more serious results of deindividuation can include anxiety disorder formation and co-dependency, to name a few.
+The more serious results of deindividuation can include codependency and the development of anxiety disorders.

-Deindividuation can be a serious and dangerous issue for some unless you know what to watch for.
+Deindividuation can be a serious and dangerous issue.
 Read on to learn more about the condition and possible supportive strategies that can help.

 What's deindividuation?

 Your identity is generally a core part of who you are.
 It can include your self-awareness, your thoughts, beliefs, and behaviors.
 Self-awareness, in this context, is defined as being aware of yourself in relation to your standards.
-It's knowing your character, your morals, and your desires—all of which can be significant factors to consider as you continue to define your personhood.
+It may involve knowing your character, your morals, and your desires—all of which can be significant factors to consider as you continue to define your personhood.

-With this in mind, deindividuation generally refers to an occurrence in which a person becomes part of a crowd or group and begins to lose their individual identity as a result.
-For example: They might become less aware of themselves and who they are as an individual.
+Deindividuation generally refers to an occurrence in which a person becomes part of a crowd or group and begins to lose their individual identity as a result.
+They might become less aware of themselves and who they are.

 Getty/Luis Alvarez